 Three.
 Prosecutors are free to join professional associations or otherwise.
-These associations must be open to any member of the Corps of Public Prosecutors.
+These associations must be open to any member of the Prosecution Profession.

 Four.
 Professional associations will be legally constituted from the moment they are entered in the Registry kept for this purpose by the Ministry of Justice.
 Associations will be registered upon application by any of the founding members, who must attach the by-laws and a list of members thereto.